-Coordinators: Karl-Heinz Waldmann Part of the modules: Stochastic Modelling and Optimization (p.
-54)[IW4OR7]
+Coordinators: K. Waldmann Part of the modules: Stochastic Modelling and Optimization (p.
+50)[IW4OR7]

-ECTS Credits Hours per week Term Instruction language 4.5 2/1/2 Winter term de
+ECTS Credits Hours per week Term Instruction language 4,5 2/1/2 Winter term de

-The assessment consists of an 2h written exam following §4(2), 1 SPO combined with quality management II.
+The assessment consists of an 2h written exam following §4(2), 1 SPO combined with Quality Control II.
 Credit from the voluntary computer lab is accounted for in the overall grade raising the exam grade by 0.3.